 Welcome to the Vancouver Island Region!

-Whatever your make-it-up-as-you- go agenda, you’ll experience the magic of Island life.
-In these pages, we’ve divided the Island into seven geographic regions notable for their unique character and charms.
+Tourism Vancouver Island’s Vacation Guide divides the Island into seven geographic regions notable for their unique character and attractions.
 All are served by modern roads and transit systems.
-Vancouver Island is within easy hailing distance of Vancouver and Seattle – little more than 20 minutes by float plane (40 minutes from Seattle) or a couple of hours at most by the reliably efficient British Columbia and Washington state ferry systems.
-However you get here, you’ll want to linger and pinch yourself as you discover one memorable place after the next on Vancouver Island: Heaven on earth and Canada’s Pacific paradise.
+The airports in Victoria and Comox serve Canadian as well as seasonal and year-round international arrivals.
+And the Island is within easy getaway distance of Vancouver and Seattle – little more than 20 minutes by float plane or a couple of hours at most by the reliably efficient B.C. and Washington state ferry systems.
+However you get here, you’ll want to linger and pinch yourself as you discover one memorable place after the next on Vancouver Island: Heaven on earth and Canada’s Pacific Northwest paradise.